pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: Did the Todo List 2 codealong in the Udemy Web Developer Bootcamp.
 Learned about .splice() and a little about refactoring as a way to better organize code.
 Also, that it's okay to declare functions at the bottom of the code.
 I guess it's okay since it's in the global scope?

 **Thoughts:** Looking forward to doing the array problem sets.

+### Day 10: August 24, 2019, Saturday

+**Today's Progress**: Read more of Jon Duckett's JavaScript.

+**Thoughts:** Easy reading day.

+### Day 11: August 25, 2019, Sunday

+**Today's Progress**: Did the arrays problem set on Udemy Web Dev Bootcamp.

+**Thoughts:** Solved the problems on my own and it felt nice.
+Trying to keep the code lean and efficient to the best of my abilities is fun.
+It's also fun seeing a faster, more efficient way to solve the same problem.